Home Blog

 Dosage

-Standard venlafaxine tablets are available in either 37.5 mg or 75 mg dosages, while slow-release Effexor capsules are available in 37.5 mg, 75 mg, and 150 mg doses.
+Standard venlafaxine tablets are available in 37.5 mg and 75 mg dosages, while slow-release Effexor capsules are available in 37.5 mg, 75 mg, and 150 mg doses.

-In most cases, medical professionals begin with a low Effexor dosage and gradually raise it until they find a better dosage for the patient.
+In most cases, medical professionals begin with prescribing a low Effexor dosage and gradually raise it until they find the most effective one.
 They give prescriptions this way to lower the likelihood of experiencing adverse effects.

 Missing a Dose